Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

  1. Add user orders to profile page.
  2. Allow user to search blog using tags or words of interest.
  3. Add in a testimonial section where parents can post reviews of papers their children have used - the reviews would have to be moderated first before appearing on this page.
+ 4. Include a feature where users can download a paper from the website once the paper has been paid for.
+Download should be in the form of a zip file.
+ 5. Get password reset working.

 ## Credits